sanjay-saxena/blog/content/blog/first.md

   * &lt;username>-hugo: This repository will contain the source code for your site such as templates, etc.
   * &lt;username>.github.io: Name of this repository must follow the convention.
 This repo will contain the actual artifacts such as HTML, CSS, etc. that will be served up when it is accessed using https://&lt;username>.github.io URL.

+## Register Site with Disgus

+[Hugo](http://hugo.spf13.com/) has inbuilt support for [Disgus](https://disqus.com/) to manage comments on any of the content  that is served from your generated static site.
+While registering your site with [Disgus](https://disqus.com/), you can specify the site name as either `<username>.github.io` or your own vanity domain name to create a [Disgus](https://disqus.com/) shortname.
+Then, all you need to do is specify the shortname in [Hugo](http://hugo.spf13.com/)'s `config.toml` using `disgusShortname` parameter.

 ## Setup Working Environment